 One projected image, one small print and one large print are selected by an appointed judge for the Images of the Year awards.
 All images having gained Gold or Silver awards in both subject and open exhibitions in the course of the year are eligible for judging.
 All gold and silver entries must be made available for delivery to the appointed judge after the October meeting.
 Entries for these awards are judged as “Open” submissions.

 There may be occasions throughout the year when members are invited to submit prints or projected images on a subject relevant to a club outing, rally, or educational workshop.
 For these competitions, the winning entries are selected by a vote of the members present on the competition night.
 There are no points given for the annual aggregate awards but the winning photographer may receive a small prize at that meeting.

 Each July, members are invited to submit a group of four images in small print format in the following subjects: portrait, landscape, architecture and close-up; competing for a perpetual trophy with the winner determined by member voting.

 Competitions are open only to Financial Members and Honorary Life Members of the Club.

-For all competitions, experienced judges/photographers are chosen by the Committee.
+For all exhibitions and the end-of-year competitions, experienced external judges are chosen by the Committee.
 In the unforeseen absence of a chosen judge, a members vote may take place in accordance with Item 4 below.